aws-samples/aws-emr-utilities/utilities/emr-on-eks-kyuubi/README.md

 # login: admin
 # password: Rangeradmin1!
 ```
-By default, it sync-up every 10 mins.
+By default, it sync-up every hour.
 Without a wait, let's directly delete the usersync pod that forces to resync the incremental changes from the LDAP server.
 ```bash
 # delete the current pod
 export usersync_pod_name=`kubectl get pods -n kyuubi | awk '/usersync/ {print $1;exit}'`